 Borax Hot Springs

 Rockhounding OregonHiking OregonWildlife ViewingPhotographing

-A geological phenomenon of southeastern Oregon, Borax Hot Springs is one of the three main geothermal springs of the Alvord Basin.
-Belonging to the same fault zone, Alvord and Mickey Hot Springs are located 2 and 4 miles north of Borax Hot Springs accordingly.
+Located in southeastern Oregon, Borax Hot Springs is one of the three main geothermal features of the Alvord Basin, alongside Alvord Hot Springs and Mickey Hot Springs, which lie 2 and 4 miles to the north, respectively.
+All three springs are part of the same active fault zone.

+Borax Hot Springs